What trends are there in the literature? Literary directions (theoretical material)

 Plan.

-2. artistic method.
+2. Artistic method.

-Literary trends and currents. literary schools.
+Literary directions and trends.
+Literary schools.

 4. Principles of artistic representation in literature.